Quotes on these topics:

-Warnings - How mysticism & the occult are changing the Church
+Warnings - How occult mysticism is changing the Church

 An Introduction to the Kabbalah: "Kabbalah... found its expression and extension in western Mystery Orders, such as the Hermetic Order of the Golden Dawn....
 In its most complete form, the Kabbalah can be considered as the 'Yoga of the West', complementing the eastern chakra system and having counterparts to many of the forms of yogic practice. ... the yin, Tao and yang of Taoist philosophy, find direct expression in the Kabbalistic pillars of severity, equilibrium and mercy on the Tree of Life.